yudi-matsuzake/gmt/README.md

 # gmt

- Library for computational geometry implemented and used for educational purposes.
+Header-only library for computational geometry implemented and used for educational purposes.

+## installation

+Just copy the `gmt` folder to the include directory of your project.

+To a global installation, you can copy the `gmt` folder to `/usr/include`.

 ## screenshots